Donders-Institute/hpc-wiki-v2/docs/cluster_howto/compute_slurm.rst

 Job status and information
 ==========================

+One can use the ``turm --me`` to get a `TUI overview <https://crates.io/crates/turm>`__ , which provides a convenient way to manage your cluster jobs.

-One can use the ``squeue --me`` to get an overview of running and pending jobs.
+Alternatively, one can use the ``squeue --me`` to get an overview of running and pending jobs.

 .. code-block:: bash